polycubectl: the command-line interface for Polycube¶

 Install¶

-is installed by default with Polycube
+polycubectl is installed by default with Polycube.

 Refer to quickstart or general install guide for more info.